DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/README.md

 ![IPEM PiHat - Beta Preview](https://github.com/DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/blob/main/Datasheets%20and%20Information/DitroniX.net%20Raspberry%20Pi%205%20-IPEM%20Power%20Energy%20Monitor%20-%20Side%20View.jpg)
 IPEM Raspberry Pi PiHat ATM90E36 Energy Monitor

-The IPEM Raspberry Pi PiHat ATM90E36 IoT Power Energy Monitor SDK contains all of the IPEM functionality, except the ESP32, but includes the ATM90E36.
-It then adds the ADC and DAC functionality of IPEC and IPEX.
+The IPEM Raspberry Pi PiHat ATM90E36 IoT Power Energy Monitor SDK contains all of the IPEM (ESP32) functionality and includes the ATM90E36.
+It then adds the ADC and DAC functionality of IPEC and IPEX (ESP32) boards.

 The ATM90E36 contains all of the ATM90E32 functions plus additional functionality, and so will be the main release.